Program Requirements

 • Year 2 — Abstract mathematics, multivariate calculus, linear algebra

-• Years 3 and 4 — Real analysis and/or abstract algebra, computer programming, electives in Mathematics
+• Years 3 and 4 — Real analysis and/or abstract algebra, computer programming, electives in mathematics

 • General physics I and II are required for the Bachelor of Science degree.
 Secondary Education Certification requires taking geometry and several courses in the Tift College of Education.

-Elective suggestions
+Elective Suggestions

 • If you are planning to pursue graduate study in mathematics, it is recommended that your electives are selected from probability and statistics, differential equations, numerical analysis, and second semester abstract algebra and real analysis.